 Valentines schmallentines.
-Yup, that’s what I normally think.
+Yup, order that’s what I normally think.
 But for some reason I’m in a good mood this year.
 Although that doesn’t stop me grumbling about the excessive tat for sale in absolutely every shop I enter.
 Who the hell wants a light up musical plastic toad covered in hearts?
 Just one of the ridiculous landfill-bound items available on the groaning Valentine’s Day display in one supermarket I visited.

 I was leaving my singing class last night when our teacher wished us all a Happy Valentines Day and I realised that this celebration of love has become a national event not unlike Christmas or Easter.
 How did that happen?
 But maybe it is a good thing… I shall explain.

 Most of the time I have been on my own on Valentine’s Day.
 As a teenager my first boyfriend (this is him now.
 EWWWWWWWWWW.
 Amazing what you can do with google!
-I swear he was a smooth looker way back when, and he was cool.
+I swear he was a smooth looker way back when, website and he was cool.
 I know you don’t believe me) gave me a squashed box of Black Magic before trying to persuade me to give him a blow job.
 I wasn’t impressed.
 Then a boyfriend who I loved very much memorably gave me some hastily bought wilting ‘petrol station flowers‘.
 But he was young.
 I was in love.
 I forgave him and we lasted quite a bit longer.

-At school and university I often made cards for my best friends instead of for a non-existent boyfriend, and during the long dry spell that I experienced in my 20s my lovely mother usually remembered to send me a card, and I would send her one too.
+At school and university I often made cards for my best friends instead of for a non-existent boyfriend, case and during the long dry spell that I experienced in my 20s my lovely mother usually remembered to send me a card, and I would send her one too.
 I always felt that Valentine’s Day should be a time of year to give thanks to people who are special in our lives, regardless of whether they are our sole love interest.

 And remember hearts.
 Hearts are just so great.
 Their shape, their colour.
 Like a circle or a square or a star, the shape of a heart says so much with so little.
 They’re cute and pretty and like most other girls, I probably can’t get enough of them.
 No, that’s a lie.
 When they’re bad hearts I can.
 Like these.
 Actually no, even these aren’t too bad.
 I have a seriously high tolerance for kitsch.
 But the commercial overkill of hearts makes me cross.